tyonek/EmailApp/README.md

  - Run in terminal and follow prompts

  ### To test functionality:
- - Create new email, followinf example as em1
+ - Create new email, following example as em1
  - Print new email to console ( ie. System.out.println(em2.showinfo());
  - Run in terminal